I like coffee.

 My taste in coffee is somewhat related to my spending philosophy.
-I’m not cheap, but I am choosy about how I waste money.
-Therefore, I have become a fan of the McDonald’s brew.
-For the price and taste, it’s my out of town choice for a hot cup.
-And perhaps my favorite thing about McDonald’s coffee is the consistency I’ve discovered from town to town.
-Because of the ministry that I am blessed to serve, I get to make frequent weekend road trips.
-And I have to say that for the most part, their coffee has the same taste from state to state and region to region.
+I’m not cheap, but I am choosy about how I waste my money.
+So, when I traveled constantly for ministry, I became a fan of McDonald’s brew.
+For the price and taste, it was my out of town choice for a hot cup.
+And perhaps my favorite thing about McDonald’s coffee is the consistency I discovered from town to town.
+For the most part, their coffee was the same taste from state to state and region to region.
 So, I’m just not into the most expensive and heavy tasting of brews.
 I mean, why in the world would I pay five times the amount for what is less than my acquired taste?

 What about at home consumption?
 Lisa and I have experimented here and there throughout our adulthood.
-But for the last several years we have settled on one particular brand that just really does it for us, in taste and convenience.
-You probably won’t agree or understand this… but it’s an instant coffee.
-Taster’s Choice has been our at home choice for that first thing of the morning cup.
+Yes, we enjoy taste and convenience, but we also switch name brands occasionally.
 We usually purchase it on sale with the combination of coupons and such to minimize the expense.
 And we’re not afraid to buy it in bulk either.
 When traveling, we sometimes lodge in places where good coffee is hard to come by.
-So yes, we do travel with coffee in our luggage.
+So yes, we travel with Taster’s Choice instant coffee in our luggage.
 Just add hot water and we are well on our way to waking up.

 I can drink it black, but my preference is with a little creamer.
 It doesn’t have to be the high end flavored creamer.
 I’m actually quite content with powdered creamer.
 And if I didn’t pack my favorite and I’m in need of coffee, yes, just about any coffee is better than no coffee.
 A few times and from different places, I have purchased some southern pecan flavored coffee beans for the house.
 That’s a pretty special aroma and taste on a cold morning.